Are download files protected?

 Easy Digital Downloads knows where the file is, and has permission to access it.
 The download link the customer receives goes to a special URL that does things like determine if the file is allowed to be accessed at all, fetch the file and send it to the browser, etc.

 What about if it's hosted someplace like Dropbox, or Amazon?

 What if my server isn't using Apache?

 Files are only protected by default on servers that use Apache.
 If your server is running something else you will need to take a look at protecting them through another means.
 Here are some articles to help with different server configurations known to need custom tweaking:

-Image files are 1 exception to the "protected" rule.
-They are left unprotected so that your visitors can actually see the images you upload - like your download's featured image.
-Because of this, it's important to note that if you happen to be selling images, image files will not be protected even though they are in the protected directory.
+Image files and Audio files (MP3/OGG) are 2 exceptions to the "protected" rule.
+They are left unprotected so that your visitors can actually see the images you upload - like your download's featured image, or hear the preview audio you upload for an audio product.
+Because of this, it's important to note that if you happen to be selling images or audio files, image files and audio files will not be protected even though they are in the protected directory.
 To fix this, we recommend that your actual deliverable files are compressed into a .zip file before uploading to your website.
 To read more about that, click here.